xuxu122/dapp/README.md

  The content also contains a JSON file which is used for the dependencies for the lite-server v.2.4.0 under the MIT license for testing yarn.

+Be sure to have node_modules.
+You can install it using npm, there are a lot of tutorials on the internet that help you understand how to install npm.
+For this web UI, I have used npm v6.4.1